• Chazhashi Church of the Saviour

-The Church of the Savior in Chazhashi is a small single nave church with an extended annex on the western side, located in the village of Chazhashi, part of the Ushguli community.
-Built in the 10th century, the church has historically served as the main place of worship for the Ushguli area.
-Traditionally, it housed the entire treasury of the churches of Ushguli—cross-icons made of metalwork and painting from various eras, large altar crosses, ritual items, and more.
+The Church of the Savior in Chazhashi is a small single nave church with a large western annex located in the village of Chazhashi, in the Ushguli community.
+Built in the 10th century, the church was the main church of the Ushguli community.
+Traditionally, it housed the entire treasury of the churches of Ushguli - metal and painted icons and crosses from various epochs, large pre-altar crosses, ritual items, and more.
 Today, most of this treasury has been relocated to the Ushguli Museum, located in one of the oldest fortified houses in Chazhashi.

-The interior murals of the Church of Chazhashi are an important and noteworthy example of the final stage in the development of the Svanetian school of painting.
-This is especially evident in the unique conceptual approach of the wall painting, which feature a complex symbolic-theological program.
-The combined elements and clearly emphasized themes of this program in a way summarize all the knowledge revealed to mankind about the Lord—the Son of God, consubstantial with the Father.
-The complexity of the underlying theological ideas is characteristic of the period and aligns with broader trends seen in late medieval wall painting in other regions of Georgia.
+The interior murals of the Church of Chazhashi church are an important and noteworthy example of the final stage in the development of the Svaneti school of painting.
+This is especially evident in the peculiar conceptual arrangement of the wall painting, complex symbolic-theological program.
+Unity of the separate components of this program and of emphatic conceptual accents summarizes entire knowledge revealed to mankind about the Lord - God the Son of one essence with the Father.
+The complexity of the general theological idea which forms basis for the iconographic program of the mural decorations is characteristic of this particular period and echoes the common tendency seen in late medieval wall painting in other regions of Georgia.

 The mural on the northern façade is severely damaged and fragmentary, but it once included scenes from the heroic epic of "Amiran-Darejaniani."
-Depicting secular themes in church painting is extremely rare; however, a parallel can be found in another Upper Svanetian church, the Taringzel Church of Lashkhveri, dating to the turn of the 14th–15th centuries.
+Depicting secular themes in church façade painting is extremely rare; however, a parallel can be found only in Upper Svaneti church, the Taringzeli Church of Lashkhveri, dating to the late 14th - early 15th centuries.

 Useful information